daraghhollman/JUPT/docs/source/advancedConfig.md

 More detailed configuration options for those who wish to customise their plots further.
 This includes both style options, but also more complex plotting settings which require a scientific understanding.

+These plotting options correspond to the *dynamic* config file, as described in the [Basic Configuration](basicConfig) section.

 ## plotting
 |key|description|
 |---|---|